ganeshkumar321/Recipe-Rating-Prediction/README.md

 ## Introduction

-Food is an essential part of daily life, and recipe ratings provide valuable insights into what people enjoy cooking and eating.
-This project explores how the presence of "beef" or beef-related words in a recipe’s name affects its overall rating.
+Food is an essential part of life, and analyzing recipe ratings provides valuable insight to what people are eating and enjoying these days.
+This project explores how the having the word "beef" or beef-related words in a recipe’s name affects its overall rating.

 The central question of this project is:
 Does having the word "beef" or beef-related terms in a recipe’s name influence its average rating compared to other recipes?

-Understanding how specific keywords in recipe names impact ratings can be useful for food bloggers, chefs, and recipe developers who want to optimize their content for audience engagement.
-If certain words consistently correlate with higher or lower ratings, it could inform how recipes are named and marketed on food-related platforms.
+Understanding how specific keywords in recipe names impact ratings can be useful for food bloggers, chefs, and recipe developers who want to optimize their content for audiences.
+If certain words consistently correlate with higher or lower ratings, it could affect how recipes are named and marketed.

-Through data analysis and machine learning, this project investigates whether recipes with beef-related terms receive significantly different ratings than other recipes, tests the statistical significance of this difference, and develops predictive models to estimate ratings based on recipe characteristics.
-Additionally, a fairness analysis ensures that our model does not introduce unintended biases against certain types of recipes.
+Through data analysis and machine learning, this project investigates whether recipes with beef-related terms receive significantly different ratings than other recipes.
+Additionally, it also tests the statistical significance of this difference, and develops predictive models to estimate ratings based on recipe characteristics.
+Additionally, a fairness analysis ensures that our model does not introduce  biases against certain types of recipes.

 This project provides valuable insights into the relationship between recipe names, ingredient perception, and user ratings, contributing to a better understanding of how people interact with and evaluate online recipes.